WAH Program Review – Scam or a Legit Business Opportunity?

 On a previous version of the system called WAH Edu, the product owner was again Bobbie, but the image was anything but identical as you can see in the image below.
 That’s a massive red flag if you ask us.

-Wah Program Testimonies
+WAH Program Testimonies

 Same name but a different image (stock photo, of course!)